 connect_timeout_ms: 3000

-to 40,000.
+In this example we will set your max_requests_per_second to 40,000.
 This will allow a max of 40,000 queries per second to go through this Shotover instance, across all connections.

-After completing this step you can restart your cluster with docker-compose restart
+After completing this step you can restart your cluster with docker-compose restart to enable rate limiting.

 Contributing to Shotover